 When you think about family fun and what kids love, it often involves water.
 It’s no surprise since you can do so much in it like swim, splash and slide.
 My daughters Gabby and Michaela are no exception.
-We recently had the pleasure to attend the grand opening of Universal Orlando’s newest water theme park, Universal’s Volcano Bay.
+We recently had the pleasure of visiting Universal Orlando’s newest water theme park, Universal’s Volcano Bay.
 Read on to discover the many reasons why we think this Waturian utopia is a top destination your family will love.

 1. It’s Themed

 Kids love it when they can step into another world.
 In the case of Volcano Bay, they walk into the Pacific isle of the fabled Waturi islanders.
 The feel of the park is that of a tropical resort.
 It is the kind of place where you can forget your worries and just surround yourself with fun.